arangodb/docs/3.8/arangosearch.md

 }
 ```

-A View which is configured to index the field `value` including sub-fields
+A View that is configured to index the field `value` including sub-fields
 will index the individual numbers under the path `value.nested.deep`, which
-can be queried for like:
+you can query for like:

 ```js
 FOR doc IN viewName